mosra/m.css/doc/doxygen.rst

 =============================== ===============================================
 Property                        Description
 =============================== ===============================================
+:py:`define.include`            Corresponding :cpp:`#include` to get the
+                                define definition.
+Present only for defines
+                                inside modules, since otherwise the define is documented inside a file docs and the corresponding include is known implicitly.
+See
+                                `Include properties`_ for more information.
 :py:`define.id`                 Identifier hash [3]_
 :py:`define.name`               Define name
 :py:`define.params`             List of macro parameter names.
 See below for